This Strawberry Shortcake Cake Pops Recipe results in the most amazing summery cake pops you have ever eaten. Perfect for a summer dessert!

 12 oz Pound Cake

-16 oz Fluffy White Frosting
+16 oz (2 cups) Fluffy White Frosting

 1 lb chopped Strawberries